tinymce/tinymce-docs/modules/ROOT/pages/blazor-pm.md

----
-layout: default
-title: Using the TinyMCE package with the Blazor framework
+# Using the TinyMCE package with the Blazor framework
-title_nav: Using a package manager
+:title_nav: Using a package manager
-description: A guide on integrating the TinyMCE package into the Blazor framework.
+:description: A guide on integrating the TinyMCE package into the Blazor framework.
-keywords: integration integrate blazor blazorapp
+:keywords: integration integrate blazor blazorapp
----

 {% assign productSource = "package-manager" %}
 {% include integrations/blazor-quick-start.md %}